cea-trust-platform/triocfd-documentation/doc/source/srcs/userGuidelines/physicalModels/MultiphaseRANS/momentum-interfacial-models.md

 with $\rho_m=\sum_k \alpha_k \rho_k$ and $i \neq j$.

 ### Ishii-Zuber : viscous regime
-The model is described in {cite:t}`IshiiZuber` and is implemented in:
+The model is described in {cite:t}`Ishii1979` and is implemented in:
 ```{code} c++
 void Frottement_interfacial_Ishii_Zuber_Deformable::set_param(Param& param)
 {